plindner/ITS2801-class/README.md

 # ITS2801-class
 This is a repository set up for the ITS 2801 class at Ohio University
-Nick Tipton
 Reece Bruni